What is Kidney Failure and Vascular Disease?

 The kidneys cleanse the blood of waste products, balance the electrolytes in the body, control blood pressure and stimulate the production of red blood cells.
 They receive their blood supply through the renal arteries directly from the aorta, the largest artery that carries oxygen-rich blood from the heart to other organs in the body.

 The kidneys are extremely sensitive to any decrease in blood flow.
-When renal artery narrows due to plaque buildup (stenosis) and blood flow is restricted to even one kidney, high blood pressure (hypertension) can occur.
+When the renal artery narrows due to plaque buildup (stenosis) and blood flow is restricted to even one kidney, high blood pressure (hypertension) can occur.
 Renal artery stenosis causes about 5% of all cases of hypertension and can reduce kidney size.
 When the stenosis involves both kidneys, it can also lead to impaired kidney function (renal failure).
 Stenosis of both renal arteries is a major cause of renal failure in the elderly.

-Cause and Diagnosis of Renal Artery Stenosis
+Causes of Renal Artery Stenosis

 There are two main causes of renal artery stenosis.
 If the initial diagnosis of hypertension is made before the age of 30 and all secondary courses have been ruled out, the diagnosis is fibromuscular dysplasia (FMD).
 In older patients, narrowing from cholesterol-rich plaques in the artery (arteriosclerosis) is the most common cause.